Moreover, the role of the internet has meant that sex workers can now:

 Again, some escorts will not offer sex at all, but rather will simply accompany the client to public functions, whilst others will provide a service that will include some sort of sexual service.

 If you are a potential client, it’s important that once you arrange to meet an escort, you make it clear where your interests lie prior to the meet up because -again- the services are at the escort’s discretion.
-Be sure you don’t waste your, or the escort’s time.
+Be sure you don’t become a timewaster, by wasting the escort’s time as well as your own.

 Phone sex involves a phone conversation between the sex worker and client.